 Tibetan Medicine is actively practiced in the Tibetan communities in Tibet and overseas.
 In India the Dharamsala based Tibetan Astrological and Medical Institute (TAMI) works to maintain the traditions of Tibetan Medicine by training doctors, and producing the necessary pills for its 42 branch clinics in India and Nepal

-As part of its Art and Culture programme, Tibet Foundation brings a Tibetan Doctor to the UK approximately quarterly to give talks on Tibetan Medicine and private consultations.
+As part of its Art and Culture programme, Tibet Foundation brings a highly qualified Tibetan Doctor to the UK approximately twice each year to give talks on Tibetan Medicine and private consultations.

 Tibetan medicine is over 2,000 years old and said to originate from medical teaching given by the Buddha around 500 BC.
 It is based on the religious and medical traditions of Bon and Tibetan Buddhism but also incorporated medical ideas from Greece, Persia, India and China.
 In the 18th century it was formalised in four great medical texts, the Four Tantras (the rGyud-bzhi - pronounced 'gyu-zhee').
 These comprise 156 chapters and 5,900 verses on concepts and causes of disease, diagnosis and treatment and are still used for medical teaching today.